JayNightmare/DisTrack-Discord-Bot/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons Legal Code License.
 See the [LICENSE](LICENSE) file for more details.